 CoQ10 is the primary antioxidant that helps protect and support mitochondria.
 Without enough CoQ10, the level of ATP (energy) that the mitochondria produce drops, the energy that is available to that tissue decreases, and dysfunction and health conditions can then develop.
 Since mycotoxins target our mitochondria, adding some CoQ10 to our diet can help strengthen the mitochondria, and naturally provide us with more energy.
 Taking around 200mg a day of CoQ10 should suffice.

 6. Activated Charcoal

 Activated charcoal can be taken as a supplement to assist in the removal of mold from the body.
 Because of the adsorbent properties of activated charcoal, it quite literally traps toxins (like mycotoxins) in the body, allowing them to be flushed out so that the body doesn’t reabsorb them.
 Just make sure the activated charcoal you take is made from coconut shells or other natural sources (like this brand).

 Our immune system starts in our gut, so if our gut isn’t properly supported, then our immune system will fail as a result.
 If your immune system is strong, mycotoxins will have a hard time colonizing the body.
 Probiotics can be found in fermented foods like sauerkraut, kombucha, kimchi, water kefir, and the like.
 You can also take a high-quality probiotic supplement to help rebuild healthy levels of good bacteria in the gut.

 8. Ozone Therapy

 Ozone therapy can help recover mitochondrial function and clear out mold from the body.
-While this option is a little less easier to do (as it has to be done with a doctor’s supervision), it is a great option for people dealing with extreme mold toxicity in their body.
+While this option is a little less easy to do (as it has to be done with a doctor’s supervision), it is a great option for people dealing with extreme mold toxicity in their bodies.